uc-cdis/cloud-automation/tf_files/gcp-bwg/modules/compute-group-autoheal/readme.md

 # Managed Instance Groups Terraform Module

-Managed Instance Group module to build instance groups, a load balancer, and a health-check with Terraform.
+Managed Instance Group module to build instance group with auto healing, an instance template, and a health-check with Terraform.

 ## Usage
 ```terraform